 Kinder Pocock overhauled its onboarding processes in 2017.
 Once founder Sharon Pocock mapped out the steps she wanted to take, the firm deployed Google Forms and Sheets to collect client information, and started tracking tasks, letters of engagement and billing through Practice Ignition and Xero.

-Other client service systems – including regular surveys whenever a piece of work is done – allow KP to track a number of client service KPIs such as its net promoter score (how many clients would promote the firm to their peers) and turnaround time for work.
+Other client service systems – including regular surveys whenever a piece of work is done – allow Kinder Pocock to track a number of client service KPIs such as its net promoter score (how many clients would promote the firm to their peers) and turnaround time for work.

 The digital service infrastructure